TheDcoder/torhash/README.md

 # torhash

-This is a simple (and **insecure**) implementation of the salted hash used by Tor's control port authentication for the "hashed password" method.
+This is a simple implementation of the salted hash used by Tor's control port authentication for the "hashed password" method.

 ## Build